mozilla-services/tecken/docs/frontend.rst

-For local development, when you run ``docker compose up web worker frontend`` it starts the NodeJS dev server in the foreground, mixing its output with that of Django and Celery.
+For local development, when you run ``docker compose up web worker frontend`` it starts the NodeJS dev server in the foreground, mixing its output with Django.
 Normally in ``create-react-app`` apps, the ``yarn start`` command is highly interactive, clears the screen, runs in full screen in the terminal, color coded and able to spit out any warnings or compilation errors.
 When run in docker, with non-TTY terminal, all output from the dev server is sent to ``stdout`` one line at a time.

 When you start Docker for development (again ``make run`` or ``docker compose up web worker frontend``) it starts the dev server on port